 Early Beginnings

-Viviana became front-page news when she was famously plucked from the ranks by director Anthony Dowell to replace an injured Odette in mid-performance of Swan Lake, aged 20 and never having been taught the role.
+Viviana became front-page news when she was plucked from the ranks by director Anthony Dowell to replace an injured Odette in mid-performance of Swan Lake, aged 20 and never having been taught the role.
 At 21 she became The Royal Ballet's then-youngest Principal Dancer.
 Four years later she and her fellow principal, Darcey Bussell, were the subjects of a South Bank Show documentary, Two Royal Ballet Dancers.

 Star of The Royal Ballet

-With The Royal Ballet and as an international guest artist, Viviana danced most of the major roles in classical ballet, including GiselleThe Sleeping BeautySwan LakeRomeo and JulietCinderellaThe NutcrackerDon QuixoteAnastasiaManonMayerlingA Month in the Country, My Brothers, My Sisters, The Prince of the Pagodas, Symphonic VariationsDifferent Drummers, La fille mal gardée, Rhapsody, Ondine, A Midsummer Night's Dream, Les Biches, Raymonda, La Bayadere, Cyrano de BergeracDiana and ActaeonThaïs pas de deuxSylviaApolloBallet Imperial, Stravinsky Violin Concerto, Who Cares?, Laurentia, La Ronde, The Red and the Black, Carmen, Coppelia, Duke Ellington Ballet, Birthday Offering, Scènes de ballet, Requiem, Les Patineurs, Elite Syncopations, Symphony in C, Gloria, Cabiria and Anna Karenina.
+With The Royal Ballet and as an international guest artist, Viviana danced most of the major roles, including GiselleThe Sleeping BeautySwan LakeRomeo and JulietCinderellaThe NutcrackerDon QuixoteAnastasiaManonMayerlingA Month in the Country, My Brothers, My Sisters, The Prince of the Pagodas, Symphonic VariationsDifferent Drummers, La fille mal gardée, Rhapsody, Ondine, A Midsummer Night's Dream, Les Biches, Raymonda, La Bayadere, Cyrano de BergeracDiana and ActaeonThaïs pas de deuxSylviaApolloBallet Imperial, Stravinsky Violin Concerto, Who Cares?, Laurentia, La Ronde, The Red and the Black, Carmen, Coppelia, Duke Ellington Ballet, Birthday Offering, Scènes de ballet, Requiem, Les Patineurs, Elite Syncopations, Symphony in C, Gloria, Cabiria and Anna Karenina.

 Noted for her versatility, she is particularly associated with the repertoire of Kenneth MacMillan, who tragically died backstage while she was dancing the role of Mary Vetsera in his Mayerling.
-She created roles in MacMillan’s The Judas Tree (which won a Laurence Olivier Award) and Winter Dreams, as well as in works by Bintley, McGregor, Page, Tuckett, Amodio and others.
+She created roles in MacMillan’s The Judas Tree (which won a Laurence Olivier Award) and Winter Dreams, as well as in works by Bintley, McGregor (his first classical choreography), Page, Tuckett, Amodio and others.
 Among her coaches were Antoinette Sibley, Lynn Seymour and Margot Fonteyn, while her partners included Irek Mukhamedov, Anthony Dowell, Tetsuya Kumakawa, Vladimir Derevianko, Vladimir Malakhov, José Manuel Carreño, Angel Corella, Julio Bocca, Robert Tewsley, Massimiliano Guerra and Carlos Acosta.

 International Guest Star